YiShengLee/Journey-Decision-API/README.md

 </ol>

 ## Features
+The website has been designed to be display nicely on all form of devices (TV, laptop, tablet and mobile).

-Features on this website are:
+### Features on this website are:
 <ul>
 <li>Automatically detect your current location and display the correct maps, temperature (&deg;C or F), weather icon, weather status and date</li>
 <li>Movable legend icon</li>